xigxog/kubefox/docs/getting_started/quickstart.md

     ```

 You might be surprised to find only three Component Pods running to support the
 two AppDeployments and Release.
+Remember that KubeFox skipped the build of the
-Because the `backend` Component did not change,
+`backend` component?
+Because it did not change, the two AppDeployments are able
-the two AppDeployments are able to share the same `backend` Pod.
-KubeFox
+to share the same `backend` Pod.
+This is just one of the ways that KubeFox helps
+control provisioning.

-dynamically shapes traffic at runtime and will route traffic to the correct
+KubeFox can achieve this because it dynamically shapes traffic at runtime and will route traffic to the correct
 version of the App depending on context.
+Requests to the `v1` deployment - our
+original version of the App, will use the initial version of the frontend
+component.
+Requests to the `main` deployment will use the newly-created version
+of the frontend.

 ## Promote

-Finally, publish the new version of the App, release it to the `qa` Virtual
+Finally, let's publish the new version of the App, release it to the `qa` Virtual
-Environments, and then promote version `v1` to the `prod` Virtual Environments.
+Environment, and then promote version `v1` to the `prod` Virtual Environment.
 Stricter policies of the `prod` Virtual Environments require the Release to be
 stable.
 To achieve this, the Operator creates a ReleaseManifest when it
 activates the Release.
 A ReleaseManifest is an immutable snapshot of all